specs-sh/expect/README.md

 Right now, the `expect.matcher.toEq()` function does not support `not`.

-To see how to support the `not` case, print out the `EXPECT` variables again:
+To see how to support using `not`, print out the `EXPECT` variables again:

 - ```sh
   expect.matcher.toEq() {